 I’d recommend watching it especially if you’re a musician, play instruments or anything similar.

 The Disastrous Life Of Saiki K, produced by J.C Staff is the modern-day version of

 I don’t know how they did it, but Saiki K is a comedy/parody series that’s able to make you laugh without doing anything extreme, outrageous or “cliché” to make it happen.

 It all feels original and creative with the way it approaches comedy.
-And the main character: Kusuo Saiki (who’s a psychic) takes the plot into an interesting direction not seen in other anime.
+And the main character: Kusuo Saiki (who’s a psychic) takes the plot in an interesting direction not seen in other anime.